 To address these new needs, CFOs are helping to accelerate digital transformation.
+On-going polls conducted by FutureCFO re-affirm this imperative with more than two-thirds (over 70%) putting transformation as a priority in 2021.
 While this has improved the CFO’s ability to navigate the uncertain market landscape, it also introduces new challenges.

 FutureCFO and Workday invited leading finance leaders to a virtual roundtable to understand these new challenges.
 The lively discussion highlighted the rising value of data in the CFO organization, the humanization of the role, and how CFO teams are becoming business partners.